 You came to us as a 17-month old baby.
 Late one cold, January night, you arrived at our front door, carried in the arms of a social worker.

 Dad and I had gone through all of the classes to become a foster family about two months prior.
-Earlier that January morning, I received a call from DHS that a baby girl was needing a temporary home to be placed in…..would we be interested.
+Earlier that January morning, DHS called me to say that a baby girl was needing a temporary home to be placed in…..would we be interested.
 We agreed to open our home for this baby and then went into a frenzy to get things ready.

 You see, your brothers were 13 and 10 at the time, so we didn’t have anything for a little one anymore.
 We borrowed a crib and a highchair from one of our neighbors.
 It was so cute to watch Dad and the boys putting together the crib.
 We also moved your brothers into the same room (they were very excited about you and were so gracious about giving up their own rooms to bunk together).
 After that, we went to the store to get a carseat, some clothes, diapers and supplies, and baby food.

 The first time we met:

 Around 8 o’clock that night, the doorbell rang.
 There you were, wrapped in a blanket and carried by your social worker, Jan.
 She handed you over and you came right to me and seemed curious about your surroundings.
 We had a chat about you and signed some paperwork while you crawled around, exploring our living room.